 Scenario A (Ad-hoc approach): Withdraws $200,000 annually from corporation as dividends.
 Pays approximately $60,000 in tax, leaving $140,000 after-tax.
 Depletes corporate wealth faster, may face higher tax in later years.

-Over 20 years of retirement, the coordinated approach could save $500,000+ in lifetime tax while providing more flexibility and better estate planning outcomes.
+Over 20 years of retirement, the coordinated approach could save $500,000+ in lifetime tax while providing more flexibility and better estate strategies outcomes.

 Decision Checklist